 Every year when the native azaleas bloom, I wonder why I don't have more.

-with the repeating evergreen 'Autumn Amethyst' (looking very fushcia pink this year) and Woodland Phlox.
+with the repeating evergreen 'Autumn Amethyst' (looking very fuchsia pink in the sun) and woodland phlox.